textpattern/textpattern.github.io/setup/installing-the-software.md

 As indicated earlier, you may need to correct a couple of things upon first logging in to the back end.
 The checks are normal and any warnings or errors are easily addressed here.

 First, go to the Diagnostics panel (Admin > Diagnostics).
-Chances are, you will see at least the following two red lines at top of the panel:
+Chances are, you will see at least the following red lines at top of the panel:

 * <span class="error">Image directory is not writable: /the/path/to/your/images</span>
 * <span class="error">File directory path is not writable: /the/path/to/your/files</span>

-Textpattern is simply letting you know to change the `chmod` permissions on those two directories so you can add content to them.
+* <span class="error">Themes directory path is not writable: /the/path/to/your/themes</span>

-Next, browse to the Themes panel (Presentation > Themes) and look for a similar warning as noted above, but this time for the /themes directory.
-Again, the directory just needs a `chmod` adjustment to make the warning go away.
+Textpattern is simply letting you know to change the `chmod` permissions on those directories so you can add content to them.

 Finally, if you do no intend to use the /rpc directory, go to Admin > Preferences > Admin and ensure you have ‘No’ selected for ‘Enable XML-RPC server?’.